-The firm first attacked the epidemic by representing multiple states attorneys general and sovereign Indian tribes to investigate and litigate claims against opioid manufacturers, distributors, chain retailers and others seeking damages and other relief for their roles in causing and fueling the opioid crisis.
+The firm first attacked the epidemic by representing multiple states attorneys general and sovereign Indian tribes to investigate and litigate claims against opioid manufacturers, distributors, and chain retailers, seeking damages and other relief for their roles in causing and fueling the opioid crisis.
 Gilbert brings to these cases and other pending opioid-related litigation its considerable experience and successful track record negotiating historic, complex multiparty settlements in mass-tort and other matters.

 A short time later, we began to apply our insurance expertise to determine the extent to which insurance may be available to fund potential solutions to the opioid epidemic.
-Most recently, following significant analysis of the insurance available to Purdue Pharma L.P., Gilbert LLP and other firms have filed the largest insurance coverage action filed to date concerning opioids (now pending in the United States Bankruptcy Court for the Southern District of New York).
+For example, in January 2021, following significant analysis of the insurance available to Purdue Pharma L.P., Gilbert LLP, as one of three co-lead plaintiffs’ firms, filed the largest insurance coverage action filed to date concerning opioids (currently pending in the United States Bankruptcy Court for the Southern District of New York).